algosup/2023-2024-project-4-sportshield-team-6/documents/technical/technical-specification.md

 ## Assumptions
 The product will be fully functional with GPS location precisly pinned, and the movement detection will be flawless with the code being fully optimized to extend it's battery life.
 The battery life will be extended to one week with a constant use of 2 hours per day.
 This will allow us to meet the standards of the client.
 ## Solutions
--- needs to be brought by Sofware developer
+-- needs to be brought by Sofware developer GAEL--
 ### Current or Existing Solution / Design

 -- Add image of the product --